mihaibalau/My-University-Projects/Java/Toy  Language Interpreter/README.md

 - Visualize execution steps interactively.
 - Inspect heap memory, symbol tables, execution stacks, file tables, and outputs in real-time.

----

 ## Achievements

 This project received the maximum grade (**10/10**) due to its complexity, correctness, adherence to software design principles, and comprehensive feature set.

----

-For full details about the implementation and features, please refer to [Documentation.pdf](Documentation.pdf).